-SWCA staff collected stormwater, PDS, and POCIS samples from Comal and San Marcos Springs complexes.
+The EAA collected fish tissue samples and SWCA staff collected stormwater, PDS, and POCIS samples from Comal and San Marcos Springs complexes.
 The sampling events met the requirements of the EAHCP and provided background data for these two systems.
+The limited number of detections and no exceedances of comparative standards is indicative of generally high-water quality.